 It is true that an increase of overall exaggerated hygiene and overuse of antibiotics has led to an explosion of health complications.
 But is eating dirt the safest answer to these problems?

-The idea of hygiene did not begin with humans.
-Single-celled bacterium developed ways to evict invaders and protect themselves by using endospores and biofilms.
-Multicellular organisms later developed ways to eject toxins and invaders from body cavities using emesis.
-Birds and mammals learned to groom themselves to remove pathogens, keep their nests free of fecal matter, and even disposed of their waste in areas they do not graze.
+Proper hygiene is not only seen in humans.
+Single-celled bacterium adapted to evict invaders and protect themselves by using endospores and biofilms.
+Multicellular organisms later adapted to eject toxins and invaders from body cavities using emesis.
+Birds and mammals groom themselves to remove pathogens, keep their nests free of fecal matter, and even disposed of their waste in areas they do not graze.
+Detoxification and proper sanitation are important to avoid becoming ill.

-So you might be asking yourself, what do animals having standards of hygiene have anything to do with washing fruits and vegetables?
+So, you might be asking yourself, what do animals having standards of hygiene have anything to do with washing fruits and vegetables?
 Some animals wash their food before consuming.
 Raccoons and some monkeys wash their food before eating.
 It has been theorized that raccoons wash their food because they lack saliva glands.
 5 But the accepted theory for monkeys washing their produce is to both reduce pathogens and make the food more appealing.
 Different monkeys are known to wash potatoes before ingestion, which are coated with soil when pulled from the ground.
-6 If a monkey can understand that soil is not the most healthy addition to one’s diet, why can’t we?
+6 If a monkey can understand that soil is not the most healthy addition to one’s diet, why cannot we?

 Did Our Ancestors Wash Their Food?
 7